jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 These kinds of integration tests test the adapter directly against a live/sandboxed 3rd party service, whether that service is running on the local machine (i.e, in a docker container), or running in the cloud behind an HTTP API.

-Write your "external" integration tests in the `Infrastructure.Shared.IntegrationTests` project, and verify the behavior of your adapter against real 3rd party systems (locally or in the cloud).
+Write your "external" integration tests in the `Infrastructure.External.IntegrationTests` project, and verify the behavior of your adapter against real 3rd party systems (locally or in the cloud).

 Please take note.
 Integration testing 3rd party adapters is different from other kinds of integration tests in this codebase.